ServiceNow/servicenow-devops-test-report/README.md

-# ServiceNow Register Unit Test Summaries GitHub Action
+# ServiceNow DevOps Register Unit Test Summary GitHub Action

 This custom action needs to be added at step level in a job to register unit test summary details in ServiceNow.